The Cartesian Semantics of the Port Royal Logic

-The Cartesian Semantics of the Port-Royal Logic is a scholarly work by John N. Martin, first published in 2019 by Routledge.
-This book provides a comprehensive analysis of the semantics of the Port-Royal Logic (La Logique ou l’Art de penser), a key 17th-century text written by Antoine Arnauld and Pierre Nicole, which significantly influenced the development of logic and philosophy in the 17th and 18th centuries.
+The Cartesian Semantics of the Port-Royal Logic is a Philosophy book by John N. Martin, first published in 2019 by Routledge.
+This book provides an analysis of the semantics of the Port-Royal Logic (La Logique ou l’Art de penser).

-Summary
+Content

-The book provides an in-depth analysis of the semantics of the Port-Royal Logic (La Logique ou l’Art de penser), a seminal work by Antoine Arnauld and Pierre Nicole from the 17th century.
-The book is significant as it presents, for the first time in English, a modern logical interpretation of this influential text, which played a crucial role in shaping logic and philosophy during the 17th and 18th centuries.
+The book provides an in-depth analysis of the semantics of the Port-Royal Logic (La Logique ou l’Art de penser), a work by Antoine Arnauld and Pierre Nicole from the 17th century.
+The book it presents, for the first time in English, a modern logical interpretation of this influential text, which played a crucial role in shaping logic and philosophy during the 17th and 18th centuries.

 Martin's work explores how the Port-Royal Logic reinterprets pre-Cartesian logic, aligning it with René Descartes' metaphysical framework.
 Central to this reinterpretation is the concept of "intentional content," which is rooted in the medieval notion of objective being.
 This intentional content, referred to in the Logic as comprehension, consists of the defining modes of ideas and forms the foundation of the Logic's theory of reference.

 Throughout the book, Martin challenges the prevailing interpretation among French scholars that the Port-Royal Logic rejects Aristotelian metaphysics entirely.
 Instead, he argues that while it integrates Cartesian elements, it retains significant aspects of medieval semantic theory, particularly in its adherence to a correspondence theory of truth.

-Contents

-The book delves into several key themes: